Snooz82/robotframework-browser-advanced-workshop/1.2.Logging/README.md

 explain what happen in the node side server and Playwright API calls.
 If Browser library keyword fails, the info level logging will show the error in the Playwright API call.

+Start the test app in a separate shell with command: `node test_app/server/server.js` Then navigate with your favorite browser to `http://localhost:7272/prefilled_email_form.html` and see that page opens successfully.

-As a first task, write an test that opens a page to `https://github.com/MarketSquare/robotframework-browser` and tries to click something that does not exist.
+As a first task, write an test that opens a page to `http://localhost:7272/prefilled_email_form.html` and tries to click something that does not exist.
 Run the test with default setting of robot command.

 When running this example: